Austria Food

 FAQs About Austria Food

-What food is famous in Austria?
+What food is Austria known for?

 Is Austrian food similar to German food?

-What are Austria’s most famous regional food specialties?
+What is Austria’s most famous dessert?